juaxix/photon_api_ue4_sample/UE4_26/README.md

 # PhotonCloudAPI_UE4_Plugin
 Photon Cloud API - SDK integration as Unreal Engine 4 Plugin

-* It's very important that you launch the game from PIE with single process option disabled.

 This is a guide on how to integrate Photon with an existing UE4 project

 For a reference project please go to